GMOD/jbrowse-components/website/docs/developer_guide.md

 ### Intro to plugins

-JBrowse 2 plugins can be used to add new pluggable elements (views, tracks, data adapters, etc), and to modify behavior of the application by adding code that watches the application's state.
+JBrowse 2 plugins can be used to add new pluggable elements (views, tracks, adapters, etc), and to modify behavior of the application by adding code that watches the application's state.
 For the full list of what kinds of pluggable element types plugins can add, see the [pluggable elements](developer_guide#pluggable-elements) page.